 Investors frequently analyze operating income to understand a business's core profitability.
 Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Overstock's free cash flow came in at $14.8 million in Q1, down 50.7% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Overstock burned through $14.1 million in Q3, increasing the cash burn by 87.4% year on year.

-Overstock has burned through $42.6 million in cash over the last twelve months, resulting in a mediocre -2.4% free cash flow margin.
-This below average FCF margin is a result of Overstock's need to heavily invest in the business to continue to penetrate its market.
+Overstock has burned through $42.7 million of cash over the last 12 months, resulting in a negative 2.63% free cash flow margin.
+This below-average FCF margin stems from Overstock's continuous need to reinvest in its business to penetrate the market.

-With a market capitalization of $816.6 million Overstock is among smaller companies, but its more than $374.7 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.
+With a market capitalization of $691.6 million, Overstock is among smaller companies, but its more than $325.4 million in cash on hand and near break-even free cash flow margins puts it in a stable financial position.

 Is Now The Time?